Saturday, May 17, 2025

 10. Popular in brownie recipes

 Walnut oil is available commercially and is chiefly used as a food ingredient, particularly in salad dressings.
-It has a low smoke point, which limits its use for frying.
+Its low smoke point limits its use for frying.

 More than 99% of the walnuts in the U.S. are grown in California’s Central Valley.
 Internationally, California walnuts supply three-quarters of the world’s walnut trade.

-Walnuts have a positive impact on heart health and also may improve cognitive function.
+Walnuts positively impact heart health and may also improve cognitive function.

 Recipe